ni/labview-open-source/docs/governance/v2025.6/interface/MEETING-POLICY.md

 ## §1.0 Purpose

-This document defines the meeting philosophy for NI’s open-source program.
-It reinforces a contributor-first approach, in which steering committee members are empowered to focus their time on technical leadership, not unnecessary calls.
+This document defines the **program-wide meeting philosophy** for NI’s Open-Source Program.
+It reinforces an async-first approach in which technical contributions are prioritized over synchronous coordination.

+> 🛑 All structured meetings are limited to **Steering Committee participants** and are defined in [`STEERCO-GUIDELINES.md §4`](./STEERCO-GUIDELINES.md#§4-meeting-policy).

 ---